LakshanyaAS/LoginusingReact/README.md

 <img width="1919" height="928" alt="Screenshot 2025-12-05 183630" src="https://github.com/user-attachments/assets/94ac1b12-b3d8-4059-9cd5-fcba5b820e63" />

 This is a simple full-stack login system built using React for the frontend, Node.js + Express for the backend, and MongoDB for the database.
-Users can register and log in, and their details are displayed on the dashboard.
+Users can log in, and their details are displayed on the dashboard.

 🚀 Tech Stack
 Frontend